CJNatas/rock-paper-scissors/README.md

 Program RockPaperScissors

 Game
-    Start game with three buttons
-        Player will decide whether to pick rock, scissors or paper series of games will last 5 rounds
+    Start game with three buttons to choose from series of games will last 5 rounds

-computerPlay
-    When promted computer randomly selects rock paper or scissors Returns selected value
-    Uses that value against the playerselection
-Result of player vs computer
+    When result from the game is presented restart loop and play again

-    return result of the battle to console and alert
+Rules of the game need to be set with two players
     playerSelection & computerSelection
     If player chooses rock & computer chooses rock return draw
     If player chooses paper & computer chooses rock